antalike/MemOS-Docs/content/en/dashboard/quick_start.md

     {"role": "user", "content": "I want to travel during summer vacation, can you recommend something?"}, {"role": "assistant", "content": "Sure!
 Are you traveling alone, with family or with friends?"}, {"role": "user", "content": "I’m bringing my kid.
-My family always travels together."}, {"role": "assistant", "content": "Got it, so you’re traveling with your children as a family, right?"}
-    {"role": "user", "content": "Yes, with both kids and elderly, we usually travel as a whole family."}, {"role": "assistant", "content": "Understood, I’ll recommend destinations suitable for family trips."}
+My family always travels together."}, {"role": "assistant", "content": "Got it, so you’re traveling with your children as a family, right?"}, {"role": "user", "content": "Yes, with both kids and elderly, we usually travel as a whole family."}, {"role": "assistant", "content": "Understood, I’ll recommend destinations suitable for family trips."}
   ],